Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 What portable infrared heater wattage should I choose?

 For desk-level heating, lower wattages may be enough.
 For room support heating, higher wattages such as 500W or 800W are often more appropriate.
+For outdoor spaces, much higher outputs are usually needed.
 The right answer depends on room size and how direct you want the warmth to be.

 Should I buy a portable heater or a fixed infrared panel?